jahid-044/Website_for_RUET_Alumni_Association/README.md

 # Website_for_RUET_Alumni_Association
-A web development project which integrates some information about dummy alumni association.
+A web development project which manages information of an alumni association.
 # Technologies
 Project is created with:
 * HTML